Concert band: Development of a repertoire

 Until early in the 20th century, there was little music written specifically for the wind band, which led to an extensive repertoire of pieces transcribed from orchestral works, or arranged from other sources.
 However, as the wind band moved out of the sole domain of the military marching ensemble and into the concert hall, it has gained favor with composers, and now many works are being written specifically for the concert band and the wind ensemble.
-While today there are composers who write exclusively for band, it is worth noting that many composers famous for their work in other genres have given their talents to composition for wind bands as well.
+While today there are composers who write exclusively for band, many composers famous for their work in other genres have given their talents to composition for wind bands as well.
 This is especially true in Japan, where an enormous market can be found for wind band compositions, which is largely due to commissions by the All-Japan Band Association and leading professional ensembles such as the Tokyo Kosei Wind Orchestra and Osaka Municipal Symphonic Band, as well as the Kappa Kappa Psi and Tau Beta Sigma Commissioning Program, the longest-running commissioning series for wind band in the United States.

 Prominent composers for concert band

 Early to middle 20th century

-Some of the most important names in establishing literature written specifically for concert band in the early and middle 20th century were:
+Some of the most important people in establishing literature written specifically for concert band in the early and middle 20th century were: